-in the beginning, originally, one day, 1 m within days, 2 m, soon afterwards when, as soon as, it wasn't long before, 3 m in the end, finally, 4 m by then, until that moment, till the time when, 5 m
+in the beginning, originally, one day, Initially within days, in no time, soon afterwards when, as soon as, it wasn't long before, the moment in the end, finally, eventually by then, until that moment, till the time when, by the time self-confident.
+Then one day, he watched an interview with a famous runner who was like him: loved sport, but had no faith in himself.

 9) In your notebook, put the sentences below in the most likely order.
 Then use some of the expressions from exercise 8 to create a logical story.
 Start with the beginning provided below.
+Josh had always been a sporty type, but never too